KevalTurakhia/Kevalturakhia/README.md

-<h2 align="left">Hi 👋!
-My name is Keval Turakhia and I'm a Student, from G h patel college of engineering.</h2>
+<h2 align="left">Hello!!👋 My name is Keval Turakhia and I'm a Student, from G h patel college of engineering.</h2>

 ###